- Curated content

 Author Jenna Ryan on The SelfLoveU Blog, discusses how we can look to heal frozen feelings and blocked emotions.

 Do you ever find yourself thinking, I know I should be feeling a certain way, but I just can't feel anything?
 Do people ever mention that you are difficult to get to know, cold or stand offish?
-This could be the result of detaching from your emotions during childhood as a way to conform with how you where expected to behave, receive attention and ultimately survive as a child:
+This could be the result of detaching from your emotions during childhood as a way to conform, receive attention and ultimately survive as a child:

 Read the full article here from http://self-love-u.blogspot.co.uk/2013/09/healing-frozen-feelings.html